rio-ke/proof-of-concepts/linux/linux-basics.md

       LTS - Long Term Support

-      For Windows - we have a administrator has a Head role.
+      For Windows - we have administrator has a Head role.

       For Linux - we have root user has a head role administrating all the system programs.